 Barnes second book, a sequel titled ‘Working Class Man’ (published 2017) chronicles his thoughts of suicide and his continuous drug-taking and excessive alcohol consumption to the point of tedium.
 A horrible thing to say when I think of the mental and physical torment he was trying to escape.
 Still, it didn’t stop him singing—albeit clutching a Vodka bottle on stage every night—nor did it stop him gaining more and more success and greater financial stability as his music career took off.
 He began to live the life of a rock star.

 Then Jimmy Barnes body let him down.
 After surgery, he tried to calm down and write his life story.
 It’s not a pretty read, examining old memories, but it’s honest.
-There’s plenty of photographs and name-dropping, and Barnes talks about his wife Jane Mahoney, their children and extended family.
+There are plenty of photographs and name-dropping, and Barnes talks about his wife Jane Mahoney, their children and extended family.
 He is now a grandfather and this shocked me the most!

 No rating because of the ‘chicken and egg’ situation, did his fame boost the books or did the books boost his fame?